nickpoz97/automated-insulin-pump/README.md

 ### Starting from a low sugar level, user consumes food with sugar
 * Initial Hypothesis
-	* sugar is low, so the user consumes something containing sugar
+	* sugar is below a certain bound (but not in a dangerous state), so the user consumes something containing sugar
 * Normal Flow
-	* sugar starts rising and after some minutes sugar level is in a good stare
+	* sugar starts rising and after some minutes sugar level is in a good state
 * Bad Situation 1
-	* user hasn' t taken enough sugar and sugar level is stable goes down anyway
+	* user hasn' t taken enough sugar and sugar level doesn' to go up
 * Bad situation 2
 	* user has taken too much sugar and level raises very quickly
 * Ending
 	* Display should indicate to user the status

+### Starting from a low sugar level, user ignores display
+* sugar is below a certain bound (but not in a dangerous state), but the user ignores the information
+* Normal flow 1
+	* sugar level is table and lower than
+* Normal flow 2
+	* sugar level

 ### Sugar level is dangerously high (hyperglycemia)
 * Initial hypothesis
-	* sugar level is very high
+	* sugar level is very high (display emphasizes this)
 * Normal flow
 	* controller uses pump to inject enough insulin so it stops sugar rising and quickly lowers sugar level
 * Bad Situation